 Along with the microorganisms that eat the plaque in our brains, synthetic biology has also created environmentally friendly chemicals, personalized medicines, crop fertilizers, and buildings that clean the air, absorb CO2, and biodegrade when new construction is needed.
 Early Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR) gene editing technology and the newer methods of today have nearly eliminated genetic-related disease, including most forms of mental illness.

 The synergies among Moore's Law, ANI and AGI, and computational science accelerated our knowledge of the world and applications to dramatically improve the human condition.
-These synergies have created so much innovation that people joke about Synergs: One synerg is the production of one innovation per hour.
+These synergies have created so much innovation that people joke about Synergs: one synerg is the production of one innovation per hour.
 This is the origin of the Global Synergs Awards for the most prolific inventions per year given in parallel to the Nobel Prizes for past achievements.
-Innovations multiplied as millions of people donated their unused computer capacity to solve problems.
-This coordination has created thousands of ad hoc super computers at virtually no cost.

-The International Science and Technology Organization (ISTO) created the S&T collective intelligence system.
-It has become the "go to" place for students as well as top engineers and politicians to help make better S&T decisions.
+The International Science and Technology Organization created the S&T collective intelligence system.
+It has become the "go to" place for students as well as top engineers and politicians to help make better SδT decisions.
 The sophistication of the interface is calibrated to each user's abilities and preferences.
 All could see the pros and cons of each NT advance, international standards, licensing, investments, and forecasts all updated in real time.
 The simultaneity of globally shared intelligence reduced the success of previous marketing spins, exploitation of the less knowledgeable, and manipulations by power elites.
 Small fees paid to ISTO for licensing agreements and other business deals recorded in block chains reached though ISTO's online systems provided financial sustainability and equal access for all.

 ISTO serves as a form of international regulation by information power.
+Elon

-Elon Musk's Future of Life Institute funded safe AI innovations that led to cooperation among many AI experts and Microsoft, Alibaba, Baidu, InfoSys, Google, and the UN's ISTO to create the initial conditions for safer ANI and AGI with real-time feedback interactions with humans that have helped create our conscious-technology age today.
+Musk's Future of Life Institute funded safe Al innovations that led to cooperation among many Al experts and Microsoft, Alibaba, Baidu, InfoSys, Google, and the UN's ISTO to create the initial conditions for safer ANI and AGI with real-time feedback interactions with humans that have helped create our conscious-technology age today.
 This has remained successful enough to avoid government and international regulations that would have been too slow to keep up with ANI and AGI advances.

 The UN's Sustainable Development Goal to eliminate extreme poverty was essentially achieved by 2030.
 Closed-environment-smart agriculture, synthetic biology, seawater agriculture, electric robot cars, vertical urban farms, and pure meat without growing animals are feeding the world with a healthier, less expensive diet and with lower environmental impacts.
-Millions of robot vehicles fly the skies, sail the oceans, and drive on roads day and night controlled by AI systems around the world.
+Millions of robot vehicles fly the skies, sail the oceans, and drive on roads day and night controlled by Al systems around the world.

 Nanotech sensors connected in mesh networks in public spaces have prevented much of the individual and group terrorism of the past.
-Advances in cognitive and behavior sciences have reduced the number of mentally ill from becoming terrorists and cyber criminals, as have the anxiety-reducing universal basic income.
+Advances in cognitive and behavior sciences have reduced the number of mentally ill from becoming terrorists and cyber criminals, as have the anxietyreducing universal basic income.
 Cultural mergers of mystic attitudes toward life with technocratic knowledge of life have made more responsible and harmonious societies.
 Humanity is clearly maturing as a more ethical species, as evidenced by the success of ISO's (standards set by the International Organization for Standards) evolution to a global participatory ethics system.